KlaudiaBC/FST-Project-Empire-of-Thoughts/README.md

 - Image of persona - Pixabay
 - Image in the backgroung by Anna Nekrashevich via Pexels

+Text used as "posts" entances:
+- <a href="https://englishluv.com/diary-writing-samples/" target="_blank">Diary Samples</a>
+- <a href="https://kinectinc.com/what-do-you-want-to-do-with-your-life/" target="_blank">What do you want to do...</a>

 <p align="right"><a href="#welcome">Bact to top</a></p>